Hard Water Articles

 Chelating shampoo contains “chelating agents” that are better suited to bond with and wash away mineral deposits.
 This helps your regular shampoo, conditioner and other treatments actually reach your hair and do a better job.

-#3: Shower Filters
+#3: Shower filters

 These treatments go in your hair before your regular hair-washing routine.
-They help create a sort of barrier against hard water minerals and give your shampoo the chance to clean and moisturize as much as possible.
+They help create a sort of barrier against hard water deposits and give your shampoo the chance to clean and moisturize as much as possible.

-#5: Hair Masks and Leave-In Conditioners
+#5: Hair masks and leave-in conditioners

 Moisturizing products can work more effectively if they have more time to sit, which is why masks and leave-in conditioners are great options for handling hair damage.
 For better results, look for products that include coconut or argan oil.

-#6: Lemon Rinse
+#6: Lemon rinse

-#7: Baking Soda Wash
+#7: Baking soda wash

 Some people say baking soda is a great hard water hair treatment because it can help neutralize acids.
 Others say this isn’t the best choice, especially over longer periods of time, because baking soda can potentially damage color-treated hair and cause breakage.
 If you decide to make this shampoo-free wash, use it sparingly.

-#8: Specialized Brushes
+#8: Specialized brushes

 Certain kinds of brushes are better for treating hard water hair damage because they’re designed to distribute your scalp’s natural oils.
 This helps moisturize your hair down to the ends and can fight back the drying effects of hardness minerals.

-#9: Water Softeners
+#9: Water softeners

-By far the most comprehensive, reliable and long-term solution on the list, a water softener helps stop hair damage at the source by removing hardness minerals.
-Unlike a shower filter, these systems treat water at every tap and shower in your home and address a much wider range of issues, including stiff laundry, soap scum, spotty dishes and more.
+By far the most comprehensive, reliable and long-term solution on the list is a water softener.
+These can help stop hair damage at the source by removing hardness minerals.
+Unlike a shower filter, these systems do more than address chlorine, and they soften all of the tap water in your home, from the kitchen sink to your shower.
+They also address a much wider range of issues, including stiff laundry, soap scum, spotty dishes and more.

 It all comes down to the science of water hardness.
 Minerals such as calcium and magnesium can produce a kind of “film” when you wash, creating a barrier between your hair and many shampoos, conditioners, everyday products and even your skin’s natural oils.
 Moisture can’t penetrate this barrier, and the result is dry hair.